 This article provides the basics for how sales taxes are handled when orders are placed on the CIMcloud platform.
 By default, CIMcloud syncs over tax schedules, codes, classes and rates from an ERP, attempting to mimic tax logic for orders placed on the CIMcloud platform.
 This includes tax schedule mappings to accounts and ship to addresses.

-If charging taxes then the base tax structure, the tax schedules and codes, must come from the ERP or through a third party service (Avalara).
+If your site charges tax, then the base tax structure (i.e. tax schedules, codes, rates, and classes), must come from the ERP or through a third party service (e.g. Avalara).
 Specific tax rates are not managed in the CIMcloud platform.
-How a particular tax schedule, synced from the ERP, is applied can be configured in the CIMcloud platform.
+How a particular tax schedule is applied can be configured in the CIMcloud platform.

 Information Synced From the ERP

 Tax Schedules – Tax schedules are applied to orders and determine the overall structure for how a particular order is taxed.
 A tax schedule is made up of tax codes which in conjunction with a product’s tax class will determine the rates the particular product is taxed at.